Playing Beatie Bow (film)

-Playing Beatie Bow is a 1986 Australian time travel drama film.
-It is directed by Donald Crombie and stars Imogen Annesley, Peter Phelps and Mouche Phillips.
-The screenplay by Peter Gawler and Irwin Lane is based on the 1980 novel of the same name by Ruth Park.
+Playing Beatie Bow is a 1986 Australian fantasy drama film based on the 1980 novel Playing Beatie Bow by Ruth Park.
+The film is directed by Donald Crombie based on a screenplay by Peter Gawler and Irwin Lane.
+It stars Imogen Annesley, Peter Phelps and Mouche Phillips.

 Plot summary

-Beatrice May "Beatie" Bow, a young Victorian-era girl, is summoned from the past to contemporary 1986 Sydney by children, including eight-year-old Natalie, chanting her name.
-Sixteen-year-old Abigail Kirk, whose mother Kathy was looking at rekindling her relationship with her estranged husband, accidentally follows Beatie back to September 1873, in Sydney-Town in the colony of New South Wales.
+Beatrice May "Beatie" Bow, a young Victorian-era girl, is summoned from the past to contemporary 1986 Sydney by children chanting her name in a game of Beatie Bow.
+Fourteen-year-old Abigail Kirk, whose mother Kathy was looking at rekindling her relationship with her estranged husband, accidentally follows Beatie back to September 1873, in Sydney-Town in the colony of New South Wales.
 Beatie's family, including Granny and Dovey, believe Abigail is the promised "Stranger" who will arrive to save "The Gift" for future generations of Bows.
-The Gift comes at great sacrifice, though, as one of the Bow children—either Beatie, the "poorly" middle brother Gilbert Samuel (Gibbie) or the oldest brother Judah will die at a young age (Gibbie, who spends his time in bed reading "The Good Book", is convinced that he will be the one to die young).
+The Gift comes at great sacrifice, though, as one of the Bow children—either Beatie, the "poorly" middle brother Gilbert Samuel (Gibbie) or the eldest brother Judah will die at a young age (Everyone including Gibbie is convinced that he will be the one to die young).
 Abigail is trapped in the past until she does what she was "sent" to do, even though she does not know what this is.
 During her sojourn, she falls in love for the first time with Judah (who is promised to marry Dovey) and gains a more mature perspective on her parents' re-forming relationship.

 After returning to her own time, Abigail finds that her friends Justine and her daughter, eight-year-old Natalie, are descendants of the Bow family and learns the fate of the Bow children.
 Beatie never married or had children, though she achieved her childhood dream of becoming a scholar and became the longtime headmistress of the Fort Street School and died in the 1920s.
 Gibbie, despite being convinced that he would be the one to die young, married an undertaker's daughter and lived until 1940 when he was 76 and was actually Justine's great grandfather.
 Abigail had saved Gibbie from a fire that all but destroyed the Bows' home located above Samuel Bow's confectionery shop, which was what she as the "Stranger" was sent to do thus preserving "The Gift" for future generations of the Bow family.
 Judah, whom Abigail had fallen in love with, married Dovey and they had a daughter in 1874, though the child died before her first birthday while Dovey died in 1919.
-Natalie then tells Abigail that Judah died in a shipwreck just outside of Hobart-Town at the age of 22, thus becoming the great sacrifice.
-Abigail then meets Justine's younger brother Robert who bears a striking resemblance to Judah and the pair fall in love, while Natalie has assumed the Bow family "gift" allowing her to become a talented piano player.
+Natalie then tells Abigail that Judah died in a shipwreck just outside of Hobart-Town at the age of 19, thus becoming the great sacrifice.
+Abigail then meets Justine's younger brother Robert who bears a striking resemblance to Judah and the pair fall in love, while Vincent, Natalie's brother, has assumed the Bow family "gift" allowing him to become a talented piano player.